You are here

 Visitation for the resident's parents/guardian is normally set for Monday and Wednesday from 6:00 - 7:00 PM.
 If the family has a special need, they can contact the caseworker to make alternative arrangements.

 SPARC House has adopted the Victim to Survivor model to help transition these adolescents from "Victim Based Living" to "Survivor Based Living" in a seven step, gender specific, behavioral modification focused program.
 Successful graduates are able to take accountability for their actions, have increased self-esteem, enhanced leadership skills, improved decision making skills, have completed several hours of community service, and have addressed issues of restorative justice with their victims.

-For more information or to inquire about a referral, please email Tracy Brown or Heather Sorenson, SPARC House Casework Supervisors.
+For more information or to inquire about a referral, please email Tracy Brown.

 Services provided to residents: